crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

     <span class="kwrd">return</span> <span class="kwrd">new</span> ScriptDescriptor[] { descriptor };
 }</pre>

-<p><strong>Add the Client-Side Name Property that will receive the value</strong></p>
+**Add the Client-Side Name Property that will receive the value**

-<p>To do this we need to add a &quot;private&quot; like variable to hold the value and property accessor methods to our JavaScript file. </p>
+To do this we need to add a &quot;private&quot; like variable to hold the value and property accessor methods to our JavaScript file.

-<p>Here's the above JavaScript file with the &quot;private&quot; variable and property accessors added for the Name property:</p>
+Here's the above JavaScript file with the &quot;private&quot; variable and property accessors added for the Name property:

 <pre class="csharpcode">Type.registerNamespace(<span class="str">&quot;CustomScriptControl&quot;</span>);
 CustomScriptControl.CustomScriptControl = <span class="kwrd">function</span>(element) {